 Quick Assessment Reference Guide

-Performing Composing
+Performing Listening Composing

-One solo performance and one ensemble/ group performance Written Examination lasting 1 hour and 45 minutes Create two compositions
+One solo performance and one ensemble/group performance Written Examination lasting 1 hour and 45 mins One composition is in free style e.g. a musical genre of your choice.
+The other composition is based on a set of brief Edexcel releases in September of Year 11.

 30% 40% 30%